savedra1/clipse/README.md

 <br>
 If using `wayland`, copying images from your browser should now work from most sites if using `v1.0.4` or later.
 This may copy the binary data as well as the metadata sting as a separate entry.
 Some sites/browsers may add the browser image data to the stdin in a way that `wl-clipboard` does not recognize.
 <br>
-If using `x11`, `MacOs` or other and copying browser images does not work, feel free to raise and issue (or a PR) detailing which sites/browser engines this does not work with for you.
+If using `x11`, `macOS` or other and copying browser images does not work, feel free to raise and issue (or a PR) detailing which sites/browser engines this does not work with for you.

 <br>